humancomputerlab/LeLamp/README.md

 ## Project Status

 ⚠️ **Early Development** - This project is actively being developed.
 We published our progress early to encourage community feedback and iteration.
+We are working on a closed-source version that will release in 2026.
+You can also follow along on TikTok, Instagram, YouTube, LinkedIn and X for behind-the-scenes + updates.

 ## Community & Support